-This principles of economics course is intended to introduce students to concepts that will enable them to understand and analyze structure and performance of the market economy.
+This principles of economics course is intended to introduce students to concepts that will enable them to understand and analyze the structure of and performance of the market economy.
 It deals with price and output determination, cost of production, market structures, anti-trust regulations, market failure, and governmental regulation.
 The emphasis is on microeconomics.

-Corequisite: Minimum COMPASS reading score of 74 or enrollment in READ
+Corequisite: Minimum COMPASS reading score of 74 or enrollment in READ 0099.